Stake-governed tug-of-war and the biased infinity Laplacian: Directions and open problems

 \subsection{Stake-governed tug-of-war beyond root-reward trees}

-Theorem~\ref{t.uniqueps} attests that the Peres-\v{S}uni\'c decomposition is independent of $\lambda \in (0,\infty)$ for root-reward trees.
+The absence of dependence of journey data in Definition~\ref{d.journeydata} on the value of $\lambda \in (0,\infty)$ attests that the Peres-\v{S}uni\'c decomposition is independent of~$\lambda$ for root-reward trees.
 This condition is fundamental to our analysis, because it disables the capacity (seen in Subsection~\ref{s.tgraph}) of a player to bamboozle an opponent by uncertainties over whether she will play a short or long game.
 Indeed, the global saddle hope appears to be false in many cases for the regular game $\game(1,\lambda,v)$.
 A challenge is to make sense of the complexities of behaviour apparent in such contour plots as those in Figures~\ref{f.lthree} and~\ref{f.tgraph} and to resolve questions about the existence and structure of Nash equilibria for stake-governed tug-of-war when the global saddle hope fails.